Camilla Cavendish, Baroness Cavendish of Little Venice: Awards

 Cavendish was Harold Wincott Senior Financial Journalist of the Year 2012.

 She was awarded the 2008 Paul Foot Award for campaigning journalism and in 2009 the "Campaigning Journalist of the Year" at the British Press Awards.
 About her prize for Campaigning Journalist of the Year, the judges said: "A good newspaper campaign should be about an issue of serious injustice and strong public interest.
 A great one will be unexpected, one in which the outcome is not a done deal and which will in the end effect serious change.
 This campaign does that."

 Cavendish won the awards for her articles in The Times about the child protection injustices which she claimed resulted from the Children Act 1989 and the practices of family courts dealing with child protection issues.
 The campaign convinced the Secretary of State for Justice Jack Straw to introduce legislation which opened the family courts to the media in 2009.

 She was reckoned by the Health Service Journal to be the 85th-most influential person in the English NHS in 2015.

-Cavendish was ranked the fifth-most influential woman in the UK in the BBC Radio 4 Woman’s Hour 2015 PowerList.
+Cavendish was ranked the fifth-most influential woman in the UK in the BBC Radio 4 Woman’s Hour 2015 Power List.

 Appointments

-Cavendish became a Trustee of the think-tank Policy Exchange in 2002 and was a Trustee of the Thames Festival Trust between 2000 and 2007.
+Cavendish became a trustee of the think-tank Policy Exchange in 2002 and was a trustee of the Thames Festival Trust between 2000 and 2007.

 On 3 June 2013, she was appointed as a board member for the Care Quality Commission.

-In 2013 Jeremy Hunt, Secretary of State for Health, asked Camilla Cavendish to lead "An Independent Review into Healthcare Assistants and Support Workers in the NHS and social care settings".
+In 2013, Jeremy Hunt, Secretary of State for Health, asked Camilla Cavendish to lead "An Independent Review into Healthcare Assistants and Support Workers in the NHS and social care settings".
 The Cavendish Review was published in July 2013.
 Among the recommendations were “Common training standards across health and social care", and a new ‘Certificate of Fundamental Care’, written in language that is meaningful to patients and the public.
 For the first time, this would link healthcare assistant training to nurse training.
-In 2013, Cavendish also became a Trustee of the Foundation Years Trust chaired by Frank Field MP.
+In 2013, Cavendish also became a trustee of the Foundation Years Trust chaired by Frank Field MP.

 She was nominated for a life peerage as part of David Cameron's Resignation Honours and was created Baroness Cavendish of Little Venice, of Mells in the County of Somerset, on 6 September 2016.
 After gaining an unidentified post that required her to sever any party links, she resigned the Conservative whip in December 2016 to sit in the House of Lords as a non-affiliated peer.
 She became a regular contributor to BBC Radio 4's Today programme in 2017.

-Cavendish was appointed Chair of Frontline in 2017.
+Cavendish was appointed chair of Frontline in 2017.

-In 2018 she was appointed Senior Fellow at the Mossavar-Rahmani Center for Business and Government, Harvard Kennedy School.
+In 2018, she was appointed senior fellow at the Mossavar-Rahmani Center for Business and Government, Harvard Kennedy School.

-In 2020 Cavendish was called back into government as an adviser to the Department of Health, and led an internal review of the future of social care and health reform.
+In 2020, Cavendish was called back into government as an adviser to the Department of Health, and led an internal review of the future of social care and health reform.